Start by clicking on "Fill out the template"

-Within these agreements, the Supplier and the Purchaser outline their expectations for the sale and acquisition of the goods, as well as the general behavior and bounds of the relationship between them.
+Within these agreements, the Supplier and the Purchaser outline their expectations for the sale and acquisition of the goods, as well as the general behaviour and bounds of the relationship between them.

 In a Supply Agreement, the most important details of the parties' relationship will be entered: things such as a description of the goods being sold, how and when the Purchaser is expected to pay, whether the contract is exclusive or not, and what warranties and performance guarantees are being provided, penalties for delays etc..
 A good Supply Agreement will also have both parties covered in case anything goes wrong: things such as dispute resolution and governing law should be included.